IDinsight/aaq_core_template/profiling/README.md

     PROMETHEUS_MULTIPROC_DIR=
     ```

+4. Install `graphviz` using

+    ```
+    brew install graphviz
+    ```

-4. Decide whether you want to test real FAQs in the Dev DB or want to use dummy test FAQs through Test DB.
+5. Decide whether you want to test real FAQs in the Dev DB or want to use dummy test FAQs through Test DB.

 ## Dev DB - use real FAQs